 The anti-bacterial and anti-inflammatory properties of Jojoba help soothe irritated skin, helping in controlling acne.

-Jojoba Oil is gentle, fragrance free and hypo-allergenic making it perfect for basically every skin type; it balances oily skin, soothes sensitive skin, hydrates dry skin and helps heal acne and breakouts.
+Jojoba Oil is a gentle, fragrance free and hypo-allergenic natural skincare ingredient making it perfect for basically every skin type; it balances oily skin, soothes sensitive skin, hydrates dry skin and helps heal acne and breakouts.

 Jojoba Oil for the body

 Due to the fact that jojoba is so similar to our skin’s natural oils, our pores allow it to sink deep through the top layer of our skin, enhancing regeneration and rejuvenation.
 It’s no wonder why Jojoba is found in nearly every organic skincare product.
 Try applying a few drops of oil after a bath or shower while the skin is still wet.
 Soaps and most other skin cleaning agents strip the skin of the sebum that we produce to lubricate the skin and protect it from drying out.
 Every time we wash, even with water, we’re removing a protective layer of sebum.
 The cold dry air in winter and air-conditioned interiors dry out our skin at a faster rate than our skin glands replenish the oil supply.
 Dehydrated skin is vulnerable to irritants that cause dermatitis and germs that are constantly looking for entry points into the skin.
 Keeping your skin hydrated by locking in the moisture and protecting it from the drying effects of the environment constitute basic skin care.